 But Day Two caught me off guard.
-The anesthesia had now fully worn off.
-There was nothing to hinder me from fully feeling every fiber of pain in my wrist.
+The anesthesia had now worn off completely.
+There was nothing to hinder me from feeling the full brunt of the surgery in every fiber of my wrist.
 The raw pain took my breath away.
-Had it not been for the bottle of pills, it would have been unbearable.
+Had it not been for the bottle of pills, the pain would have been unbearable.

-If your loss is the type that has also devastated other members of your family, it is especially important for you to find such a friend outside your family circle.
+If your loss is the type that has also devastated other members of your family, it is especially important for you to find these types of friends outside your family circle.
 When a death of a child or a parent with at-home children occurs, the entire household is wracked with pain, and as a parent, you are acutely aware that your own grief must not be dumped upon the shoulders of your children.
 (This doesn’t mean you hide your grief from them; they in fact must see your grief in order to validate their own feelings of sorrow.
 But you are still the parent, and it would be irresponsible for you to lean upon your children as your primary support).

 I’ve been blessed with a couple such grief partners, and one in particular.
 In Year Two, on most hard days, I just need to shoot her an email and process what’s going on inside.
 And she listens and validates my sorrow.
 Sometimes I might need a phone call and she is good at catching my tears.
 And every once in a while, I am knocked flat, and it’s an all-out cry for help, and I drive over to her house or she meets me somewhere.
 She can't fix things, but just her presence means the world to me.
 It soothes my scorched soul.
 She has visited Katie’s crash site with me and planted flowers.
 She has watched videos and looked at photos.
-On the one-year mark of Katie’s death, she and my other grief girlfriend surprised me with a beautiful, elegant brunch—an opportunity to do my own grieving during the morning, so I could be fully present and focused on my family and their grief when they got home from school and work later in the day.
-Today, when I look back on the one-year mark of Katie’s death, it isn’t my sorrow I remember–it’s that brunch, and those friends, and how loved I felt.
+On the one-year mark of Katie’s death, she and my other grief girlfriend surprised me with a beautiful, elegant brunch—an opportunity to do my own grieving that morning so I could be fully present and focused on my family and their grief when they got home from school and work later in the day.
+Today, when I look back on the one-year mark of Katie’s death, it isn’t my sorrow I remember–it’s that brunch, and those friends, and how they loved me so well.